 Measuring the Success of Customer Experience Strategies

-When you have a strong handle on how to reach your target audience, you also need to measure customer satisfaction and loyalty to determine how effective your marketing efforts are.
+When you have a strong handle on how to reach your target audience, you also need to measure customer satisfaction and loyalty via customer experience analytics to determine how effective your marketing efforts are.
 The best way to measure and improve upon the customer experience strategy is to go right to the source and gather feedback from customer satisfaction surveys, online reviews, social media, and NPS scores.

 You should also set key performance indicators (KPIs) for CX so that you can gather useful data and use that data to drive your marketing decisions.
 Tracking customer satisfaction and loyalty metrics usually involves KPIs like this: